 Branding and Marketing

 One of the most common and effective forms of metaverse marketing is the minting of NFTs.
-A small business should seek a strong, consistent and immediate visual presence.
+A small business should seek a strong, consistent and immediate visual presence and a distinctive brand.
 A logo on a set of collectable NFTs hidden around the virtual store builds engagement and intrigue.
 Incentives can be developed by tying each NFT to something that will benefit the client.
 Brands rise or fall based on the strength of their public identity — and the brand logo is likely the first point of contact for the roving eye of the prospective client.
 The sustained ubiquity of McDonald’s golden arches logo shows how deeply a brand can embed itself in the cultural zeitgeist.
 Branded NFTs are practically essential.

 Modern societies are accustomed to giant billboard posters plastered on walls and bridges and overhead banners displayed in the interiors of train and subway compartments.
 This approach applies even more so in the metaverse.
 Customised billboards and posters can attract avatars as they gather in the market square, and virtual concerts or ball games can project adverts and animations around the stalls.
 A branded advert that piques an avatar’s interest may generate a series of supplementary adverts that expand on the product’s theme or function or simply suggest another item in the brand’s product range.